Smart Contract Auditor skill

 SeverityDefinition

-CriticalDirect loss of funds or permanent contract bricking.
-Exploit requires no special permissions.
+CriticalDirect loss of funds or permanent contract bricking; exploit is practical with no special permissions.

-HighIndirect fund loss, significant protocol disruption, or privilege escalation.
+HighIndirect fund loss, major protocol disruption, or privilege escalation; likely under realistic conditions.

-MediumLimited fund risk, griefing potential, or state inconsistency under specific conditions.
+MediumLimited/conditional fund risk, griefing, or state inconsistency requiring specific preconditions.

 Finding Format